noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### quickies

 - semi colons only required if multiple statements exist on the same line
-- all data types are objects, so that have a `someVar.someMember`
+- all data types are objects, so everything has a `someVar.someMember`
 - you can coerce numbers to strings, e.g. `"ima string " + 5`
 - there are no breaks/continues in scala
   - use `return` statement to break out of a loop